A number of studies have now linked cognitive decline and dementia to gum disease, which includes gingivitis and periodontal disease.

 The research found that higher gingivitis inflammation at year two was strongly associated with cognitive declines of more than five points in the third to fifth years.

-In their paper the researchers noted that, “Gingivitis is reversible, and periodontitis to some degree is preventable and controllable when manifest.”
+In their paper the researchers wrote, “Gingivitis is reversible, and periodontitis to some degree is preventable and controllable when manifest.”

-Another study, this from the School of Dentistry at the University of Alabama, found among a study group of 9,853 adults over the age of 45 years old, that tooth loss was significantly associated with cognitive decline.
+Another study was done by researchers from the School of Dentistry at the University of Alabama.
+This study followed 9,853 adults over the age of 45 years old.
+They found that tooth loss was significantly associated with cognitive decline.

 The research found that those who lost more than six teeth had greater cognitive decline than those with no tooth loss.